Part-of-The-Pack/faq/faq/roles.md

 ---
 type: question
-title: What are roles?
+title: What are categories?
 tags:
     - tour
+    - expenses
 ---

-When you add crew to your tour, we will ask you to assign a role to each crew member.
+When you add an expense to your tour, we will ask you to assign a category to each expense.

-Examples of roles can be "Lighting Tech", "FOH Engineer", or "Artist Manager".
+Examples of expenses can be "Lighting Tech", "Splitter Van", "FOH Engineer", "Insurance" or "Artist Manager",

+We have an extensive list of possible expenses, and we have included both the general category (e.g. "Crew Wages") and detailed roles in the list.

+The best way to use these is to simply **start typing your desired category** in the field, and select the one that resembles your search best.

+#### General Expense Categories

+The general categories are the following:
+- Wages
+- Per Diem
+- Accomodation
+- Travel
+- Production Logistics
+- Audio
+- Lights
+- Video
+- Backline
+- Set & Stage
+- Rigging
+- Production Costs
+- Catering
+- Admin
+- Marketing & Promotion
+- Merchandise
+- Insurance
+- Artist Wages
+- Management & Agency Fees
+- Visa & Work Permits
+- Accounting & Legal
+- Taxes
+- Miscellaneous

+#### Detailed Expense Categories

+You'll find lots of detailed categories linked to each of these general ones (e.g. Carnet bond, Travel insurance,...)
+In the reporting, expenses you've linked to a detailed category will automatically be reported under the correct general category as well.
+E.g. if you've classified something as Travel insurance, it will be reported under Insurance.

+#### Crew Roles

 We know that for large tours with lots of crew, you will want to specify roles in detail...
 And for tours with a small crew, a general role makes more sense.

-That is why we have included both a list of general services that you can use to name your roles, as well as a more detailed breakdown under each service.
+That is why we have included both a list of general categories that you can use to name your roles, as well as a more detailed breakdown under each service.

-General **services** include artist services, audio production, backline, catering and hospitality, event logistics management, health, safety and welfare, lasers, SFX and pyro, lighting, load in/load out crew, merchandiser, performers, production coordination, staging and set design, transport, and video.

 The full list of **detailed roles** under each category can be found below:

 - **Artist Services**: Art Director, Choreographer, Hair & Makeup, Massage Therapist, Musical Director, Orchestra Arranger, Orchestra Conductor, Orchestra Fixer, Personal Assistant, Personal Trainer, Photographer, Publicist, Stylist, Vocal Coach, Wardrobe Manager, Yoga Practitioner.